MarkAustinGrow/Real_Marvin/codebase_documentation.md

     response_content TEXT,
     is_processed BOOLEAN DEFAULT FALSE,
-    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), responded_at TIMESTAMP WITH TIME ZONE
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), responded_at TIMESTAMP WITH TIME ZONE,
-);
+    last_checked_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

+-- Indexes for efficient queries
+CREATE INDEX idx_conversations_conversation_id ON conversations(conversation_id);
+CREATE INDEX idx_conversations_user_id ON conversations(user_id);
+CREATE INDEX idx_conversations_last_checked_at ON conversations(last_checked_at);
 ```

+The `last_checked_at` field allows the system to track when a conversation was last checked for new replies, enabling more efficient conversation monitoring.

 ### Threaded Replies
-The system currently creates new tweets that mention users rather than replying to the original tweet.
-Planned improvements include:
+The system now supports proper threaded replies instead of creating new tweets that mention users:
-- Modifying the TwitterService to support proper threaded replies
+- The TwitterService has been updated to support the `replyToTweetId` parameter
-- Using the tweet ID to create direct replies to the original tweet
+- Replies are now posted as direct replies to the original tweet
-- Including conversation context in the prompt to Claude for more relevant responses
+- Conversation context is included in the prompt to Claude for more relevant responses

+### Question Detection and Direct Answers
+The system now detects questions in user messages and provides direct answers:
+- Added question detection using question marks and common question words/phrases
+- Enhanced Claude prompting to first provide a direct answer, then transition to poetic style
+- Improved user experience by ensuring questions are actually answered

-### Duplicate Response Prevention
+### Self-Mention Loop Prevention
-To prevent responding to the same mentions multiple times:
-- Use the conversations table to track which tweets have been processed
+The system now prevents infinite self-mention loops:
+- Added username detection to identify mentions from the bot itself
+- Implemented filtering to ignore self-mentions
-- Check this table before responding to any mention
+- Prevents the bot from responding to its own tweets that mention itself

-- Use Twitter API's "since_id" parameter to only fetch new mentions
+## Planned Improvements

+### Enhanced Conversation Analytics
+Future improvements to the conversation system could include:
+- Advanced analytics on conversation patterns
+- User preference tracking based on engagement
+- Personalized response generation based on user history
+- Conversation topic clustering and trend analysis

 ## Web Interface